mbarzegary/mbarzegary.github.io/presentations.md

 * **Mathematical modeling of biodegradation of metal implants in orthopedics**, presented at the 11th Symposium on Biodegradable Metals, Alicante, Spain, 2019 ([abstract](/public/files/biometal2019-abstract.pdf) \| [poster](/public/files/biometal2019-poster.pdf) \| [presentation](/public/files/biometal2019-presetation.pdf) \| [video](https://www.youtube.com/watch?v=C9mPcr5sbbY))

 ## As a co-author

+* **Upscaling of a Next Generation Microwell-Based Beta Cell Replacement Device**, will be presented at the 6th TERMIS World Congress on Tissue Engineering and Regenerative Medicine (TERMIS), Maastricht, the Netherlands, 2021

+* **Creating your own TPMS-based functionally graded scaffolds for 3D-printing**, presented at the 17th International Symposium on Computer Methods in Biomechanics and Biomedical Engineering (CMBBE), Bonn, Germany, 2021

+* **Quantifying cellular forces in a 3D in vitro vascular model**, presented at the 17th International Symposium on Computer Methods in Biomechanics and Biomedical Engineering (CMBBE), Bonn, Germany, 2021

 * **Towards Collaborative Machine Learning Driven Healthcare Internet of Things**, presented at the International Conference on Omni-Layer Intelligent Systems, Crete, Greece, 2019 ([article in proceedings](https://dl.acm.org/citation.cfm?id=3312644))